 The Plaza of the Moon, a cluster of 12 smaller pyramid platforms, also stands in front of the Pyramid of the Moon.
 These served as viewing stages for the city’s residents, to watch the sacrifices and political rituals that took place at the top of the Pyramid of the Moon.

-Other Things to See at Teotihuacan
+Other Things to See When Visiting Teotihuacan from Mexico City

 Here are some other points of interest at Teotihuacan.
 I made a beeline for the Pyramid of the Sun and Pyramid of the Moon, since I knew that those were the highlights, but I completely missed the rest of these while visiting Teotihuacan, and I am really regretting it!
 Moral of the story, do some background reading before you go.